Cordtus/ibc-apps/docs/README-middleware-documentation.md

 1. Follow the established style guide
 2. Include source citations for all claims
 3. Test code examples before documenting
-4. Update the production chain analysis if patterns change
+4. Update the production chain analysis if logic change
 5. Address uncertainties in the consolidated questions document

 ## Support Resources